elderlybeginner/blog/_posts/2019-11-02-functional_python.md

 4. Magic *map()*, *filter()*, *reduce()* which are cumbersome.

 Actually I don't understand them and I believe code looks more elegant with comprehensive lists or regular defs.
-As a beginner I consider this functions to be used by medium level programmers to show off.
+As a beginner I consider these functions to be used by medium-level programmers to show off.